Choosing the right formula milk

 A wide range of baby milks have come on to the UK market in recent years, all claiming to be the ideal choice for babies and toddlers.
 Formula milks are now tailored for different age groups starting from birth to six months, and up to three years old.
 There are four main brands of formula in the UK: Aptamil, Cow & Gate, Hipp Organic and SMA.
 Aptamil and Cow & Gate are both owned by Danone.

 There are a wide range of products within these four brands.
-These include First milk (also known as infant milk or infant formula); Milk for hungrier babies; Comfort milk; Anti-reflux milk; Good night milk; Follow on milk; and Growing-up and Toddler milks.
+These include first milk (also known as infant milk or infant formula); milk for hungrier babies; milk for premature babies; milk for babies with cow’s milk allergy (CMA); comfort milk; lactose-free milk; anti-reflux milk; good night milk; follow-on milk; and growing-up and toddler milks.

 Despite each brand of formula having a range of products, the ones you’re most likely to use are: